JenanBayati-QM/JenanBayati-QM.github.io/index.md

 # Day 4 (02.08.2023)

-I worked on how to present the presentation and did some last edits.
+<b>I</b>  worked on how to present the presentation and did some last edits.

 At 10 am I had a meeting with my manager (Weekly meeting).
 We had discussion about how the week has gone.
 I also got to ask few questions that I had in my mind.
 After that I presented my results of the Qualitative research.